kbplants/WINTR/eqtl_mapping/README.md

 For eQTL Mapping, refer to only the script which says run_eqtl_pipeline.sh.
-Population structure is taken care of in the pipeline.
+Population structure is taken care in the pipeline.